-If you want experience, college credits, or simply just to write, apply below.
-Right now, these are internships since we don’t make revune from the website.
+If you want the experience, college credits, or simply just to write, apply below.
+Right now, these are internships since we don’t make revenue from the website.
 However, we have creators that are using The Daily Fandom for college credit for their universities.
 We don’t make any revenue from the website — therefore we cannot pay interns at the moment.
 Nonetheless, what we can pay you in advanced reviews of comics, films, tv shows, and the like.

 We often get advanced reviews for any comics, films, tv series, and the like and you will have access to review any of the advanced content we get.
 We also have the ability to go to cons as well which interns are allowed to go to under The Daily Fandom.
 While we can’t pay in money, we do reimburse in advanced reviews, conventions, free screenings for films, and the like.
-Our internship contributor position lasts for 6-8 months; just about the term of a semester or quarter.
+Our internship contributor position lasts for 6-8 months; just about a semester or quarter.
 You are welcome to terminate before the end date and renew the internship as well.

 What Are (The) Internships Focused On?